-Note that as of March 2020 all coaches are required to complete a Criminal Record Check/Vulnerable Sector Screen.
+Note that as of March 2020 all coaches and Board members are required to complete a Criminal Record Check/Vulnerable Sector Screen.
 This requirement needs to be renewed every 3 years.
 Clubs will be required to ensure this has been completed for all active coaches.
 There are four ways to complete a Criminal Record Check/Vulnerable Sector Screen:

 - Complete it in-person at your local Police or RCMP detachment, then deliver the hardcopy to your rowing organization.
 This option is Free for volunteers, $ for paid staff.